Tara-Hs/Tic-tac-toe/README.md

  There is a PlayAgain button on the page which will refresh the page back to start so that the players can go for more rounds.

+ At the moment the game has 8 draw possibilities.

  # Unsolved problems

  Still working on the game, as this is my first game to code.
  The game wont stop after there's a winner.
- Also I'm still working on drawing possibilities.
+ Also I'm still working on more drawing possibilities.